 - Class: Mammalia

 Jaguarundi Distribution, Habitat, and Ecology

-Quite regrettably, human encroachment forced the fascinating Jaguarundi to adapt to some regions, however.
-Individuals also occur in dense tropical regions, and at altitudes as high as 10,500 ft (3,200 m) on occasion.
+Human encroachment forced the Jaguarundi to adapt, however.
+Some also live in dense tropical regions, and at altitudes as high as 10,500 ft (3,200 m).
 Despite the intense activity, some have even been spotted in the vicinity of the Guiana Space Center, in French Guiana.